aymgal/SLITronomy/README.rst

 Updated and improved version of the Sparse Lens Inversion Technique (SLIT), developed within the framework of lens modelling code lenstronomy.

+IMPORTANT : the current version of SLItronomy only works with the branch `dev_algo-slit` on `this fork <https://github.com/aymgal/lenstronomy/tree/dev_slit-algo>`_.

 Links
 +++++